SophieDufrane/PP1_My_Website/README.md

 ## Credits:

 ### Content
-- The footer icons and the Menu icon on the navbar were taken from **Font Awesome**.
-- The fonts Abel and Montserrat were taken from **Google Fonts**.
 - The skills-set items (lists) are from the **Code Institute "FullStack Software development" brochure**.

 ### Media
 - The pictures are from **Freepick**.

 ### Source code
-- The code for the navbar with toggle menu comes from the **Code Institute "Love Running" project**.
+- The design and functionnality of the navbar, using a toggle menu, comes from the **Code Institute "Love Running" project**.